-&lt;sup>1 The definition of "investment" in ISA (Section 14 (9)) includes not only equity and royalty arrangements (including additions to existing investment, as added by P.L.
-107-24) but any contract that includes "responsibility for the development of petroleum resources" of Iran, interpreted to include pipelines to or through Iran.
+Traditionally reticent to impose economic sanctions, the European Union opposed ISA as an extraterritorial application of U.S. law and filed a formal complaint before the World Trade Organization (WTO).
+In April 1997, the United States and the EU agreed to avoid a trade confrontation over ISA and a separate Cuba sanctions law, (P.L.
+104-114).
+The agreement involved the dropping of the WTO complaint and the May 18, 1998, decision by the Clinton Administration to waive ISA sanctions ("national interest"-Section 9(c) waiver) on the first project determined to be in violation.
+That project was a \$2 billion contract, signed in September 1997, for Total SA of France and its partners, Gazprom of Russia and Petronas of Malaysia to develop phases 2 and 3 of the 25-phase South Pars gas field.
+The EU pledged to increase additions to existing investment, as added by P.L.
+107-24) but any contract that includes "responsibility for the development of petroleum resources" of Iran.
+It is interpreted by the State Department to include pipelines to or through Iran, as well as upgrades or expansions of such energy related projects as refineries.
 The definition excludes sales of technology, goods, or services for such projects, and excludes financing of such purchases.
 For Libya, the threshold was \$40 million, and sanctionable activity included export to Libya of technology banned by Pan Am 103-related Security Council Resolutions 748 (March 31, 1992) and 883 (November 11, 1993).
 For Iran, the threshold dropped to \$20 million, from \$40 million, one year after enactment, when U.S. allies did not join a multilateral sanctions regime against Iran.